 Video: Steve Yzerman was Detroit's captain for 19 seasons

-1990: Penguins forward Kevin Stevens sets an NHL record for most points in a season-opening game when he scores two goals and has four assists in a 7-4 victory against the Capitals in Washington.
+1990: Penguins forward Kevin Stevens sets an NHL record for most points in a season-opening game when he scores two goals and has four assists in a 7-4 victory against Washington at Capital Centre in Landover, Maryland.

 1993: The Dallas Stars defeat the Red Wings 6-4 at Reunion Arena in their first NHL game since relocating from Minnesota.
 Neal Broten scores twice for the Stars and Andy Moog makes 31 saves.

-2017: The Detroit Red Wings open Little Caesars Arena by defeating the Minnesota Wild 4-2.
-Detroit captain Henrik Zetterberg scores at 7:07 of the third period to break a 2-2 tie, and goaltender Jimmy Howard makes 37 saves for his 200th NHL victory.
+2017: The Red Wings open Little Caesars Arena by defeating the Minnesota Wild 4-2.
+Detroit captain Henrik Zetterberg scores at 7:07 of the third period to break a 2-2 tie, and goalie Jimmy Howard makes 37 saves for his 200th NHL victory.